vidalt/OCEAN/README.md

 ![Logo](https://github.com/eminyous/ocean/blob/main/logo.svg?raw=True)

-This repository provides methods to generate optimal counterfactual explanations in tree ensembles.
+**ocean** is a full package dedicated to counterfactual explanations for **tree ensembles**.
-It is based on the paper *Optimal Counterfactual Explanations in Tree Ensemble* by Axel Parmentier and Thibaut Vidal in the *Proceedings of the thirty-eighth International Conference on Machine Learning*, 2021, in press.
+It builds on the paper *Optimal Counterfactual Explanations in Tree Ensemble* by Axel Parmentier and Thibaut Vidal in the *Proceedings of the thirty-eighth International Conference on Machine Learning*, 2021, in press.
 The article is [available here](http://proceedings.mlr.press/v139/parmentier21a/parmentier21a.pdf).
+Beyond the original MIP approach, ocean includes a new **constraint programming (CP)** method and will grow to cover additional formulations and heuristics.

 ## Installation

-This project requires the gurobi solver.
-You can request for a free academic license [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
-Once you have installed gurobi, you can install the package with the following command:
+You can install the package with the following command:

 ```bash
 pip install oceanpy
 ```
+*Note : The MIP method requires the gurobi solver access.
+You can request for a free academic license [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
+Once you have installed gurobi, you can install the package with the command above.
+However, you can also use the CP method without gurobi.*

 ## Usage